 NOTE: Organizations receiving operating funding from the Manitoba Arts Council are not eligible to apply to this program.

 - You may submit multiple applications to each deadline

 - Applicants may receive MAC grants up to a maximum of $30,000 per year

 - One artist: up to $7,500 per application

 - Two or more artists: up to $15,000 per application

-- Three-year projects: a three-year renewable commitment of funding up to a maximum of $15,000 per year
+- Three-year projects: a three-year renewable commitment of funding up to $15,000 per year

 - October 5, 2021: for projects January to the end of June (2021/2022 school year)